 INTRODUCTION

-Inflammatory bowel disease (IBD), which includes ulcerative colitis (UC) and Crohn’s disease (CD), are chronic inflammatory diseases of the gastrointestinal tract that result from interactions of the intestinal immune system, the gut microbiome, epigenetics and environmental factors[1].
+Inflammatory bowel disease (IBD), which includes ulcerative colitis (UC) and Crohn’s disease (CD), is a chronic inflammatory disease of the gastrointestinal tract that results from interactions of the intestinal immune system, the gut microbiome, epigenetics and environmental factors[1].
 Relapse rates of patients with IBD range from 30%-50% on a yearly basis[2-4].
 Relapses in IBD are categorized according to severity[2-4], which has been linked to increased health care costs and reduced quality of life relative to patients in remission[5].

 IBD is associated with significant direct and indirect costs for patients and society, and as the number of patients is expected to grow worldwide during the coming years, IBD constitutes a significant health care burden[5-7].
 Therefore, new initiatives capable of reducing the burden of IBD are warranted[7].
-Screening of disease activity using electronic health (eHealth) or mobile health applications has previously been shown to reduce time to remission[8], hospital admissions and outpatients visits[9], as well as to increase compliance with medical therapy, quality of life, and to empower IBD patients[8]. eHealth offers patients a quick and easily understandable tool for disease monitoring, with faster recognition of disease relapse, greater engagement with their treatment, and easier access to health care.
-All of these benefits support patients in optimizing their Individualized treatment[10,11].
-Close monitoring of disease activity is vital for optimizing Individualized treatments and to potentially improve the long-term disease course.
-However, the type and frequency of optimal disease monitoring remains unknown.
+Screening of disease activity using electronic health (eHealth) or mobile health applications has previously been shown to reduce time to remission[8] and hospital admissions and outpatients visits[9], to increase compliance with medical therapy and quality of life and to empower IBD patients[8]. eHealth offers patients a quick and easily understandable tool for disease monitoring, with faster recognition of disease relapse, greater engagement with their treatment and easier access to health care.
+All of these benefits support patients in optimizing their individualized treatment[10,11].
+Close monitoring of disease activity is vital for optimizing individualized treatments and to improve potentially the long-term disease course.
+However, the type and frequency of optimal disease monitoring remain unknown.

-The primary aim of this study was to determine if an eHealth home monitoring screening procedure for disease activity in adult IBD patients should be implemented in clinical practice every third month (3M), or according to IBD patients own belief, on demand (OD).
+The primary aim of this study was to determine if an eHealth home monitoring screening procedure for disease activity in adult IBD patients should be implemented in clinical practice every third month (3M) or according to IBD patients own belief, on demand (OD).

 MATERIALS AND METHODS